canriquez/htmlcss_capstone/README.md

 Problem: We need each page to contain 100% of the view port's height, so we have a typical app UX.
 For this problem, the solution applied was, using 100% of view port's height using flex.
 - So, I defined a container, with a display type  flex  with column direction, using a height of 100vh, and making sure I use no margins top or bottom in the container.
 Any margin at all, would create an overflow that would break the container 100vh definition.
-- This solution, allows, for any sub-container to be aligned using flex properties, and making sure all the content would fit in the current viewport's size/
+- This solution, allows, for any sub-container to be aligned using flex properties, and making sure all the content would fit in the current viewport's size.

 > Main hero image on user pages